Cedar Rapids man makes it to the gym over 10,000 consecutive days

 And Mark says he hopes to continue until they put him six feet under.

-“I was coming out of the “Y” yesterday and Keith is walking in to get a little workout in,” Mueller said. “[Keith] is 94 going on 95, so I’ve got a few years to go.”
+“I was coming out of the “Y” yesterday and Keith Wymore is walking in to get a little workout in,” Mueller said. “[Keith] is 94 going on 95, so I’ve got a few years to go.”

 Copyright 2021 KCRG.
 All rights reserved.